snewell4/simpleth/docs/source/using.rst

 - ``devdoc`` processes Natspec comments for the developer documentation and generates the ``docdev`` file that is written to the output directory.
-- ``optimize`` enables the bytecode optimizer to create more efficient contracts.

 To start, you will probably find it easiest to use ``compile.py``.
 See the document, :doc:`Utilities for simpleth users <utils>` for details.